jonaslanzlinger/EDPO-Group1-Project/README.md

 # TODO
-- [x] Make Order UI responsive to Stock changes
+- [ ] Make Order UI responsive to Stock changes
-- [x] Correctly display error if stock is not available
+- [ ] Correctly display error if stock is not available
+- [ ] Add Hystrix Breaker to warehouse service